 Benjamin Norton Sheds Positions and Causes Like a Snake Sheds Skin

-In summer of 2014, blogger and wannabe-journalist Benjamin Norton began making a name for himself online as a supporter of the Syrian revolution against the brutal dictatorship of Bashar al-Assad.
+In summer of 2014, wannabe-journalist Benjamin Norton began making a name for himself online as a supporter of the Syrian revolution against the brutal dictatorship of Bashar al-Assad.
 He wrote and published at least 14 anti-Assad blog posts and corresponded with supporters of the revolution through social media platforms Facebook and Twitter.
 His online profile and following grew accordingly and he landed a job at Salon in October 2015 from which he was recently fired for reasons unknown.

 After getting a job at Salon, Norton abruptly stopped writing anti-Assad blog posts; his support for the uprising disappeared the moment he had a mass readership.
 His first and second Salon blog posts in late 2015 were characterized by neutrality between the revolution and the counter-revolution.
 In January 2016, he abandoned this new-found neutrality in a screed conflating the U.S. blockade of Cuba with mass starvation imposed by Saudi Arabia in Yemen, smaller scale starvation imposed by the Assad regime on Madaya, and an anti-Assad rebel siege of Fua and Kefraya where the possibility of starvation was mitigated by regime air drops.
 Yet he ‘forgot’ to mention to Salon readers that the rebels used their sieges as leverage to alleviate the regime’s starvation of Madaya in a humanitarian aid deal covering four areas.
 Whether such tactics are morally defensible is an open question, but cutting deals to alleviate civilian suffering is hardly the something irreconcilable religious fanatics hell-bent on genocide and sectarian mass murder would do (ISIS for example would never agree to such an arrangement).